 8. The way that international copyright law works is that you apply the copyright law of your own country, i.e., the law of the country where the work is being copied.
 T F

-9. All countries protect the reputation of an author of a copyright-protected work in perpetuity in terms of the author being able to claim authorship and prevent modifications of his work that may be prejudicial to his honor or reputation.
+9. All countries protect the reputation of an author of a copyright-protected work in perpetuity in terms of the author being able to claim authorship and prevent modifications of their work that may be prejudicial to their honor or reputation.
 T F

-10. Digital copyright issues are treated in a universal manner subject to a single copyright treaty, whereas analogue copyright issues are dealt with on a country-by-country basis.
+10. Digital copyright issues are treated in a universal manner subject to a single copyright treaty, whereas analog copyright issues are dealt with on a country-by-country basis.
 T F